Best waterproof speakers 2023: budget, portable, smart

 If you can live with this, there's much to celebrate in the sound department at the level.
 The extra power and overhauled design have resulted in some solid sonic enhancements, so much so that we awarded the Go 3 full five stars in the sound department when we had it in for testing in early 2021.

-Read the full review: JBL Go 3
+Read our full JBL Go 3 review

 How we test waterproof speakers